Transparency of Lobbying, Non-party Campaigning and Trade Union Administration Act

 Overview

-This bill, the Transparency of Lobbying, Non-Party Campaigning and Trade Union Administration Bill, seeks to increase transparency in political lobbying, non-party campaigning, and trade union administration.
-Key amendments relate to the definition of "controlled expenditure" in relation to political campaigning, specifically focusing on how to attribute spending to particular constituencies and what types of expenses should be included in the calculation.
+This bill, the Transparency of Lobbying, Non-Party Campaigning and Trade Union Administration Bill, seeks to increase transparency and regulate various aspects of political activity in the UK, primarily focusing on lobbying, non-party campaigning, and trade union administration.
+Amendments debated concern the definition of "special advisor" and how to attribute third-party election spending to specific constituencies.

 Description